Miguel Cabrera Preview, Player Props: Tigers vs. Guardians

-Miguel Cabrera -- with a slugging percentage of .417 in his past 10 games, including three extra-base hits -- will be in action for the Detroit Tigers versus the Cleveland Guardians, with Gavin Williams on the hill, on August 18 at 4:10 PM ET.
+Miguel Cabrera -- with a slugging percentage of .432 in his past 10 games, including four extra-base hits -- will be in action for the Detroit Tigers against the Cleveland Guardians, with Tanner Bibee on the mound, on August 19 at 7:10 PM ET.

 Miguel Cabrera Game Info & Props vs. the Guardians